The adoption process explained

 Together4Children Post Box service

-Post-box arrangements have many benefits for the child.
-It can aid their sense of identity and understanding their past.
-It helps to reduce feelings of loss and rejection for the child and can help when supporting them to address feelings of confusion.
+Ongoing communication has many benefits for the child, adoptive parents and birth family.
+For children, it can help develop their sense of identity and have an understanding their past.
+It also helps to reduce feelings of loss and rejection for the child and can help when supporting them to address feelings of confusion and it can help dispel any myths around the birth family and prevent ‘fantasies’ by the child as they grow up.

 FAQ